×

 Let me give you a couple of examples from my own life.

 I was planning on moving thousands of miles away to California to start a new job.
-Not married at the time, I was thinking through a list of friends, wondering who might be a great roommate.
-(As if I could persuade them to move to California.)
+I was thinking and talking to God, wondering what friend I could persuade to move to California and share an apartment with me.

-I landed on one person from my college days who I thought would be great.
-I hadn’t talked to her in many months, and knew she was well established in her job.
+I thought Christy, from my college days, would be great.
+I hadn’t talked to her in many months and knew she was well established in her job in Iowa (middle of the U.S.).

-Thirty minutes later, this person called me and immediately said, “I’ve got the pots, pans and dishes.”
+Thirty minutes later, Christy called me and immediately said, “I’ve got the pots, pans and dishes.”
 I said, “What?”

 In my life, I probably could tell you 50 more situations where God’s guidance was very clear.
 And many were at pivotal times in my life when I really needed God to guide me.
 Jobs, marriage, meeting critical needs of relatives, etc.